 6) Treat every piece you create like a landing page

-Smart marketers spend a lot of time on optimising the landing pages.
+Smart marketers spend a lot of time optimising the landing pages.
 The smartest ones treat every piece of content like a landing page and optimise it to achieve a particular business goal.

 Need help finding which content marketing tactics will put your property on the path to greater success?
 Subscribe to regular updates for our blog.